datalayer-examples/jupyter-react-vite-example/README.md

     </script>
 ```

-> 🚧 Only `dev-mode` is working for now - `yarn build` will succeed but an exception will be thrown runtime.
+> 🚧 Only `dev-mode` is working for now - `yarn build` will succeed but an exception will be thrown at runtime.

 ```bash
 yarn build